Only for the Passionate Cat Lover

 The cat was sent back to the U.S. and crossed with a female hybrid.

-She also obtained a brown, spotted tabby cat from a cat shelter in Los Angles.
+She also obtained a brown, spotted tabby cat from a cat shelter in Los Angeles.
 This time around a new cat breed was developed.

 Others have also crossed the Leopard Cat with a domestic cat.
 Gregg Kent was successful in his project of crossing a Leopard Cat and an Egyptian Mau.